myselfHimanshu/ai-vision-program/Session-12/README.md

   <img width="50%" height="50%" src="https://github.com/myselfHimanshu/ultron-vision/raw/session-12/experiments/tinyimagenet-exp-002/stats/lr.png"/>
 </p>

 The configuration for the experiment can be found in `config file`.
-LR range test is performed and code can be found in `CIFAR10 agent` file.
 The training and validation loss and accuracy logs can be found in `LOGS` file.

-Steps for data preprocessing:
+**Steps for data creation and preprocessing: **

 - Download data using provided link.
 - Read annots file of each class in train folder and annots file in val folder and store into one pandas dataframe with columns as: